gfoury/UX305FA-DSDT-Patch/README.md

 On the destination machine, you can run `install_downloads.sh` to set up kexts.
 This installs:

 * ACPIBatteryManager
-* ApplePS2SmartTouchPad v4.4 (later versions buggy)
+* ApplePS2SmartTouchPad v4.4 (4.5 doesn't work as well on UX305FA)
 * AsusNBFnKeys v2.4 (matches v4.4)
 * BrcmPatchRAM2 and BrcmFirmwareRepo
 * FakePCIID